NBISweden/grave/README.md

 - `grave` takes `.gbz` pangenome graphs as input, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), part of the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus)

+>[!TIP]
+>Note on idex files: Because `grave` is designed to handle very short reads (i.e., aDNA at <50 bp) in addition to typical (100-150 bp) short reads, it recreates all graph indexes, and users only need to provide the `.gbz` file

 - There are two main methods for building the graph with `Minigraph-Cactus`:
-	1) haplotype sampling [best practice]
+	1) build an unfiltered graph, for downstream haplotype sampling prior to mapping [**best practice**]
-	2) coverage filtering
+	2) build a graph with low coverage nodes filtered out

 - The choice of method impacts whether to run `grave` in `haplo` mode [default] or `filter` mode, described more below

-- Because `grave` is designed to handle very short reads (i.e., aDNA at <50 bp) in addition to typical (100-150 bp) short reads, it recreates all graph indexes, and users only need to provide the `.gbz` file

 ##### Haplotype sampling